mlyszczek/mtest/example/readme.md

     main function, calls test group for add tests, and call directly tests from sub-tests.
 Also includes single test inside.

+  * named-tests
+    looped test, when you can insert own test name (instead of mere function name) for example with parameters of the test

 Run
 ===